Kitchener GO Train Progress Tracking

 A quick summary for those impatiently waiting for regular, two-way, all-day service between Waterloo and Toronto.

 Currently, there is only a single track between Kitchener and Georgetown.
 Trains going in opposite directions cannot pass each other.
-This is why today’s service is only one-way at peak periods.
+They’re building passing tracks at specific spots, timed such that the trains can “meet” at those places to enable limited two way service.

 Summary